otiai10/copy/README.md

 	// Skip can specify which files should be skipped Skip func(srcinfo os.FileInfo, src, dest string) (bool, error)

+	// RenameDestination can rename destination.
+	// If not set, nil, it does nothing.
+	RenameDestination func(src, dest string) (string, error)

 	// PermissionControl can control permission of
 	// every entry.
 	// When you want to add permission 0222, do like